 CAT is suitable for any maths class and requires no programming experience.
 It can be used to develop students’ interest and potential in computer programming.

 Like all our competitions, the CAT contains unique problems designed each year by leading educators, academics and industry experts to challenge and extend your students’ problem-solving skills.

-Only schools from remote and very remote areas are eligible to enter this round (and all entries are free).
+The free offer is only available to schools in remote and very remote areas.
 To find out if your school is eligible:

 - Go to www.myschool.edu.au